Cade McNamara

-Cade McNamara (born May 28, 2000) is an American college football quarterback for the East Tennessee State Buccaneers.
-He previously played for the Michigan Wolverines, winning a Big Ten Conference title as the starting quarterback in 2021, and for the Iowa Hawkeyes.
+Cade McNamara (born May 28, 2000) is an American professional football quarterback.
+He previously played for the Michigan Wolverines, winning a Big Ten Conference title as the starting quarterback in 2021, for the Iowa Hawkeyes, and for the East Tennessee State Buccaneers.
+After going undrafted in the 2026 NFL Draft, Cade McNamara received a rookie minicamp invitation from the Tennessee Titans.

 Early life

 McNamara was born in 2000.
 His father, Gary McNamara, played baseball as the starting center fielder at Fresno State in 1992 and 1993 and worked as an assistant coach for the Nevada Wolf Pack baseball team.
 With encouragement from his father, McNamara initially played baseball as an infielder and pitcher.
 After his freshman year of high school, he quit baseball to focus on football.

 In 2015, McNamara enrolled at Damonte Ranch High School in Reno, Nevada, and became the school's starting quarterback as a freshman.
 In four years at Damonte, he set Nevada prep football records with 12,804 passing yards and 146 touchdown passes.
 He was the Gatorade Player of the Year for Nevada in both 2017 and 2018.